Nurofen for children, suspension 100 mg/5 ml 150 ml strawberry

 Overdose

-In children, overdose symptoms may occur after a dose greater than 400 mg/kg body weight.
+In children, overdose symptoms may occur after taking a dose exceeding 400 mg/kg body weight.
 In adults, the dose-dependent effect of overdose is less pronounced.
-The half-life of the drug in overdose is 1.5-3 hours.
+The half-life of the drug in case of overdose is 1.5-3 hours.

-Symptoms: nausea, vomiting, epigastric pain or, less frequently, diarrhea, tinnitus, headache and gastrointestinal bleeding.
-In more severe cases, manifestations of the central nervous system are observed: drowsiness, rarely – agitation, convulsions, disorientation, coma.
-In cases of severe poisoning metabolic acidosis and increased prothrombin time, renal failure, liver tissue damage, decreased blood pressure, respiratory depression and cyanosis may develop.
+Symptoms: nausea, vomiting, epigastric pain or, less commonly, diarrhea, tinnitus, headache and gastrointestinal bleeding.
+In more severe cases, manifestations from the central nervous system are observed: drowsiness, rarely – agitation, convulsions, disorientation, coma.
+In cases of severe poisoning, metabolic acidosis and increased prothrombin time, renal failure, liver tissue damage, decreased blood pressure, respiratory depression and cyanosis may develop.
 In patients with bronchial asthma, exacerbation of this disease is possible.

-The treatment: symptomatic, with mandatory provision of airway patency, ECG monitoring and basic vital signs until the patient’s condition normalizes.
-Oral administration of activated charcoal or gastric lavage within 1 hour after taking a potentially toxic dose of ibuprofen is recommended.
+Treatment: symptomatic, with mandatory maintenance of airway patency, monitoring of ECG and vital signs until the patient’s condition is normalized.
+Oral use of activated charcoal or gastric lavage is recommended within 1 hour after taking a potentially toxic dose of ibuprofen.

-If ibuprofen is already absorbed, alkaline drinking may be prescribed in order to eliminate the acidic derivative of ibuprofen by the kidneys, forced diuresis.
-Frequent or prolonged seizures should be controlled with intravenous diazepam or lorazepam.
-In worsening bronchial asthma the use of bronchodilators is recommended.
+If ibuprofen has already been absorbed, an alkaline drink may be prescribed in order to eliminate the acidic derivative of ibuprofen by the kidneys, forced diuresis.
+Frequent or prolonged seizures should be treated with intravenous diazepam or lorazepam.
+If bronchial asthma worsens, the use of bronchodilators is recommended.

 ---|---|